-In order to acquire all the remaining outstanding District Bonds not already held by the Company to enable the Company to enter into the Settlement Agreement and to acquire the Export Water Supply, the Company negotiated agreements with all the remaining bond holders and amended the WCA and its agreements with all prior investors in the WCA.
-Pursuant to the Comprehensive Amendment Agreement (the "CAA") entered into in conjunction with the Settlement Agreement, such bond holders and investors have a right to receive \$31,807,232 from the proceeds of a sale or other disposition of the Export Water Supply.
+In order to acquire the District's outstanding bonds to enable the Company to enter into the Settlement Agreement and to acquire the Export Water Supply, the Company negotiated agreements with all the remaining bond holders and amended the Water Commercialization Agreement ("WCA") and its agreements with all prior investors in the WCA.
+Pursuant to the Comprehensive Amendment Agreement (the "CAA") entered into in conjunction with the Settlement Agreement, such bond holders and investors have a right to receive \$31,807,000 from the proceeds of a sale or other disposition of the Export Water Supply.